 The company buys another chargeable intangible asset for £20,000, which it will amortise over five years, and claims reinvestment relief of £5,000.

-For the new asset, the company will be amortising a figure of £20,000 in the accounts, at a rate of £4,000 p.a.
-But for tax purposes, the initial expenditure on the new asset will be reduced to £15,000, and so the allowable amortisation over five years will only be £3,000 p.a.
+For the new asset, the company will be amortising a figure of £20,000 in the accounts at a rate of £4,000 p.a.
+For tax purposes, however, the initial expenditure on the new asset will be reduced to £15,000 and so the allowable amortisation over five years will only be £3,000 p.a.
 Over the full five years, the amount of allowable amortisation for tax purposes will be reduced by £5,000 (£1,000 p.a. for five years), which is the amount of reinvestment relief that was claimed.
-Therefore the reinvestment relief given will be recovered over the useful economic life of the new asset.
+Therefore, the reinvestment relief given will be recovered over the useful economic life of the new asset.